KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

-# GFL2 Gunsmoke Frontline Score Tracker
+# Gunsmoke Frontline Score Tracker for Girls Frontline 2: Exillium

-A simple web app for tracking and reviewing player attempts and scores for Gunsmoke Frontline.
+A simple web app for tracking and reviewing player attempts and scores for your platoon in Gunsmoke Frontline.
 Built with Flask (Python) for the backend and a Next.js (React) frontend.

 ---